christopherkalfas/christopherkalfas.github.io/_posts/2020-04-17-python_basics_whyd_it_have_to_be_snakes.markdown

 * *Example:*  `print(greeting)`

 #### **String Interpolation**
 * Python allows a few different ways to customize strings.
-When using the print method, a coma can be used to separate the reusable part of the string from the part we want to be interpolated.
+When using the print method, a comma can be used to separate the reusable part of the string from the part we want to be interpolated.
 * *Example:*
 ```
 name = "Bob"